nobbmaestro/lazyhis/docs/config.md

   fetchCurrentSessionCmd: echo 'Hello World'
 ```

-## Configuring logger
+## Logging Configuration

-For debuging purposes, logging to file can be enabled by overwriting `logEnabled` to `true`.
+For debugging purposes, logging to a file can be enabled by setting `logEnabled` to `true`.
+By default,
-By default, `LazyHis` will store logs in `~/Library/Logs/lazyhis.log` but this can be configured
+LazyHis stores logs in `~/Library/Logs/lazyhis.log`, but you can configure this by changing the
-by overwriting the `logFile` entry.
+`logFile` entry.

+**Note**: `LazyHis` does not manage log file sizes, so you are responsible for file rotation or
+cleanup if needed.

 Available log levels: